 - 1. Locate all of the hexahedra that are intersected by one or more triangles in the triangle mesh.
 A kdtree containing all of the triangles is utilized to improve the efficiency of this search.
 If there is a triangle in the vicinity of a given hexahedron, each edge of the hexahedron is tested for intersection with the triangles in the region.
 Each of the intersected hexes is marked as being intersected. - 2.
 Separate the hexahedra into three groups: Side1, Side2, and Intersected.
 Starting with an unmarked hexahedron (i.e., a nonintersected hexahedron from the previous step), use a flood-fill algorithm to group all of the hexahedra that are connected to this hexahedron and not marked (i.e., intersected by a triangle).
 This group will be known as 'Side1'.
 All of the marked, or intersected, hexahedra are placed in a second group, known as 'Intersected', and the remaining hexahedra are placed in a third group, known as 'Side2'.
 An example of this process is shown in Figure 6 where a hemispherically-shaped triangle mesh is place in a hexahedral grid.
-The boundary of the triangle mesh is shown in black, and the 'Intersected' hexes are drawn in yellow.
-'Side1' is drawn in green and the remaining hexahedra are placed in 'Side2' (shown in blue).
-The algorithm for detecting intersecting triangles and separating the hexes into these three groups is explained in further detail in [33]. - 3.
-Collate the 'Intersected' hexahedra with either 'Side1' or 'Side2' and insert two new layers of hexahedral elements between these two groups of hexahedra.
-The 'Intersected' hexahedra are subsequently added to either 'Side1' or 'Side2', and two layers of hexahedra are added around these two groups.
-For the example highlighted in Figure 6, depending on which side the intersected hexahedra are grouped, one of the meshes shown in Figure 7 will result.
+The boundary of the triangle mesh is shown in black, and the 'Intersected'

-Fig. 6: A hemispherically-shaped triangle mesh (the boundary of the triangle mesh is shown in black) is placed in a hexahedral grid.
+Fig. 6.
+A hemispherically-shaped triangle mesh (the boundary of the triangle mesh is shown in black) is placed in a hexahedral grid.
 The hexahedra intersected by the triangle mesh are shown in yellow, while 'Side1' is drawn in green and 'Side2' is shown in blue.